pyglet/pyglet/doc/programming_guide/events.rst

 Implementing the Observer pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Observer design pattern`_, also known as Publisher/Subscriber, is a simple way to decouple software components.
+The Observer design pattern, also known as Publisher/Subscriber, is a simple way to decouple software components.
 It is used extensively in many large software projects; for example, Java's AWT and Swing GUI toolkits and the Python ``logging`` module; and is fundamental to any Model-View-Controller